 "All we have to do is engineer the process for each type of food to get it to restaurant quality," Lin said.
 "Any food can be automated, but it's just a matter of keeping it healthy and safe."

 Naturally, many professional ramen chefs would beg to differ.
-Clint Tan, owner of the ramen pop-up Noodle in a Haystack, disputed that a vending machine could get noodles cooked to the right consistency without bloating or thickening the broth.
+Clint Tan, owner of the ramen pop-up Noodle in a Haystack, disputed that a vending machine could get the dish cooked to the right consistency without bloating the noodles or thickening the broth.

 In that sense, the Yo-Kai ramen machine is riding a growing wave of companies that are applying automation to other popular dishes, although not necessarily to be sold out of a vending machine.
 For example, San Francisco-based Momentum Machines has produced an automatic cheeseburger maker that can churn out 360 sandwiches per hour.
 A recent National Restaurant Association Show also featured similar bots designed to produce sushi, french fries and salads.
 In Mountain View, Zume Pizza has an assembly line of robots designed to make a margarita pie just as good as a human chef.